colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
+In short, Colonies is an **Employment Agency** for Internet-connected computers.
+Humans (or machines) submit job specifications to Colonies servers.
+Machines (so-called workers) connect to a Colonies server and search for suitable jobs.
+Each worker must have a valid Identity card and the Colonies server makes sure only authorized and qualified workers can connect and execute jobs.

+* **A Colonies worker can reside anywhere on the Internet, e.g. run inside a Kubernetes Pod, a smart phone, or embedded in a web page.
 * **Colonies** makes it possible to **orchestrate processes inside containers**.
 This is far more efficient than lauching a new container for each new job.
 * **Colonies** is **fast**.
 Instead of using RAFT for distributed consensus, Colonies uses a standard PostgreSQL database for storing states and execution history.
 * **Colonies** is designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.
-* **Colonies** complements Kubernetes and brings efficient, robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
+* **Colonies** complements Kubernetes and brings robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
-* **Colonies** is **lightweight** and works without Kubernetes.
+* **Colonies** is **lightweight and works without Kubernetes**.
 It runs in browsers, smart phones or IoT devices.
 This also makes it much easier to test and develop complex workflows before they are deployed on Kubernetes.
 * A crypto-protocol ensure secure and **zero-trust process execution**.
 This enables secure and seamless orchestration of complex machine learning workloads across plattforms to create a compute continuum spannig devices and servers.
 * **Colonies** is currently being used by [RockSigma AB](https://www.rocksigma.com) to build a novel compute engine for automatic seismic processing in underground mines.